Newton, Massachusetts: Newton Junior College

 Newton Junior College, operated by the Newton Public Schools, opened in 1946 to serve the needs of returning veterans who otherwise would not have been able to continue their education due to the overcrowding of colleges and universities at that time.
 It used the facilities of Newton High School (now Newton North High School) until its own adjacent campus was built.
 It closed in 1976 due to declining enrollment and increased costs.
 The availability of such places as UMass Boston contributed to its demise.
 According to the city, its former campus is now "Claflin Park," a 25-unit multi-family development.

 Others

 Other former colleges include Aquinas College (1961–1999), Mount Alvernia College (1959–1973), Mount Ida College (1899–2018), and Newton College of the Sacred Heart (1946–1975).
-Andover Newton Theological School relocated to New Haven, CT (1807–2017).
+Andover Newton Theological School relocated to New Haven, Connecticut (1807–2017).

 Media

 News

-The city's community newspapers are The Newton TAB, a weekly print paper published by the Community Newspaper Company, and owned by Gatehouse Media.
+The city's community newspaper The Newton TAB, a weekly print paper published by the Community Newspaper Company, and owned by Gatehouse Media, ceased print publication in May 2022.
 The Newton Patch covers daily local news out of Newton and offers a platform for locals to post opinion, events, news tips and blogs on the community online platform as well.
 The Newton Voice.
 The Newton community is also served by its high school publications, including Newton North High School's Newtonite and Newton South High School's Lion's Roar and Denebola.
+Fig City News is a free, online community news resource founded by resident volunteers to cover local news and community events in Newton.
 The Boston Globe occasionally covers Newton.